domainexpert/sootexamples/README.md

-# SootExamples

-This project contains the examples from "A Survivor's Guide to Java Program Analysis in Soot", extracted from the Soot source tree in September 2015.
+Examples from *A Survivor's Guide to Java Program Analysis in Soot* (*Survivor's Guide*) extracted from the Soot source tree in September 2015, with additional examples from the thesis *Soot: A Java Bytecode Optimization Framework* by Raja Vallee-Rai that are not already included in the Survivor's Guilde.
-It also contains examples from Raja Vallee-Rai's thesis "Soot: A Java Bytecode Optimization Framework" in com.domainexpert.soot.thesis package under src directory.
-The package does not contain all the examples from the thesis as the Survivor Guides's examples already include some of the examples from the thesis, such as the live variable analysis.

-The directory doc contains the PDF versions of both the survivor's guide and Vallee-Rai's thesis.
+The original Survivor's Guide website is http://www.brics.dk/SootGuide/ and Vallee-Rai's thesis can be found at http://www.sable.mcgill.ca/publications/thesis/#korMastersThesis